pH-JPEG/jpg-CD2-difficulties/README.md

 - [ND](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/ND/ND.json)
   - **REQUIRES THE MORE ENEMY VARIANTS MOD BY YINNY.** This mod can be found in the [Practical DRG Discord](https://discord.gg/hFkqMXPBzA) under the modding-forum channel as its own post labeled "WIP More Enemy Variants (MEV)."
 Without the mod, a host cannot load the difficulty file in Custom Difficulty while some enemies are invisible to a client who joined a ND lobby without downloading MEV.
   - Originally from CD1.
 The more balanced, consistent, and polished successor to Lx2 and Lx2EX which serves as an initial experiment with MEV.
 Features are listed [here](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/ND/ND%20Features.txt).
-  - *Latest update:* There can now only be 1 Oppressor during an Uplink/Fuel Cells/Black Box objective or 3 Oppressors during all other times.
+  - *Latest update:* Brambles removed from StationaryPool and added to SpecialEncounters.
+Stalkers are no longer encounters.
+Barrager DifficultyRating 145->250.
+The EnemyCountModifier is multiplied by x4 whenever an Egg is pulled.
   - [NB](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/ND/NB.json): A faster paced version of ND that only changes EnemyNormalWaveInterval and EnemyWaveInterval.
 Intended to give a light, Send It flavor to ND.
 - [Lx2EX](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/Lx2EX/Lx2EX.json)
   - Originally from CD1.
 For when the cave madness from Lx2 wasn't enough.
 Significantly RNG-based.
 Features are listed [here](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/Lx2EX/Lx2EX%20Features.txt).